Report WritingAutomationPentesting

 The fastest manual workflow looks like this: take notes during testing in a structured format, not free text.
 If your notes already contain the vulnerability type, affected component, steps to reproduce, and impact, turning them into a report is mostly assembly.

 Most pentesters do the opposite.
 They take scattered notes, screenshots with no context, and terminal outputs with no annotations.
 Then they spend hours reconstructing what they did and why it matters.
-Fix the notes first.
+Fix the notes first, or use an automated pentest report generator that can parse messy input.
 Everything else gets faster automatically.

 Where PentestReportAI Fits